Kelowna – 3199 Appaloosa Road (Balsam Place)

 On August 26, 2024, we mailed a letter to neighbours and nearby businesses to introduce this project, provide contact information for questions and for neighbours to share if they were interested in future information sessions.

-On February 10, 2025, we mailed a letter to neighbours and nearby businesses to share a development update and introduce Connective as the operator of the temporary homes.
+On February 10, 2025, BC Housing mailed a letter to neighbours and nearby businesses to share a development update and introduce Connective as the operator of the temporary homes.

 (Note: This letter stated that Connective would operate a “shelter” rather than temporary housing.
-We want to confirm that this project is not a shelter; it is temporary transitional housing.
+We’d like to clarify that this project is temporary transitional housing, not a shelter.
 We apologize for any confusion that this may have caused.)

-On April 3, 2025, we mailed an invitation to neighbours and nearby businesses to attend an open house where participants can get the latest project information, meet the project team, and ask questions.
-Neighbour who previously expressed interest through email were also emailed directly.
+On April 3, 2025, BC Housing mailed an invitation to neighbours and nearby businesses to attend an open house where participants could get the latest project information, meet the project team, and ask questions.
+We also emailed this invitation to select neighbours who had previously expressed interest.

 Questions?